Memrise: Gamification elements

-Declining support for community-created content
+User-created content

 Over time, Memrise, initially established as a learning platform centered around crowdsourcing and community engagement, has undergone a noticeable transition by gradually phasing out significant features in favor of prioritizing their official content offerings.

-The creation of "Decks" to separate community courses in 2019

 In late February 2019, Memrise announced that user-created content will be moving to a different web-based platform.
 It was announced that this new website would not have an app and that users would be unable to access their material offline.
-On 25 February 2020, as a response to the loud criticism from users, Memrise decided to undo the split (i.e. closing Decks and merging its content back to the Memrise main site.)
+On 25 February 2020, as a response to the loud criticism from users, Memrise decided to undo the split, closing Decks and merging its content back to the Memrise main site.

-Second separation of community courses from the main website in 2024

 However, in November 2023, Memrise announced on a forum post that it planned to "sunset" user-created courses.
-The very forum was closed on 8 December 2023 as the company shifts its focus from supporting community-created content to developing a new "experience" based on official content.
-In February 2024, Memrise has again separated community courses to a new website, which is not accessible through the updated mobile app, meaning that users can no longer download the courses for offline accessibility.
-The official notice states that the courses will remain on the new website until "at least the end of 2024".
-The CEO Steve Toy has made posts announcing and trying to explain the abovementioned change on the Memrise subreddit, under which many users have expressed concerns, frustrations, and even anger regarding the future of community courses.
-Regarding the future of community courses, Toy has clarified that he has no plan to take them down after 2024 or any date, but is "not prepared to put [his] name next to a promise about the site['s] longevity at this moment."
+The forum was closed on 8 December 2023 as the company shifted its focus from supporting community-created content to developing a new "experience" based on official content.
+In February 2024, Memrise separated community courses to a new website, which is not accessible through the updated mobile app, meaning that users can no longer download the courses for offline accessibility.
+The official notice stated that the courses would remain on the new website until "at least the end of 2024".

 As of October 2025, community courses are still available on the website.
-In the fifth of November 2025, Memrise has sent an e-mail to all Memrise users regarding about the co-founder of Memrise, Ben, taking over as CEO.
-In the email, Ben has stated that user-created wordlists are coming back in the near future.